Bob Mitchell (television writer)

 Robert Junior Mitchell (April 27, 1918 – October 13, 1992) was an American television writer.
 He wrote for television programs including Highway Patrol, Buck Rogers in the 25th Century, Combat!, Land of the Giants, Charlie's Angels, Hawaii Five-O, Cannon, Perry Mason, The High Chaparral, CHiPs, Shotgun Slade, Schlitz Playhouse, Maverick and The Outsider.

-Mitchell died in October 1992 of a car crash in Northridge, California, at the age of 74.
+Mitchell died on October 13, 1992 in a car crash in Northridge, California, at the age of 74.